ronhogue/learn-sandbox/design-doc.md

 | TODO | TODO | TODO | TODO | TODO |
 | TODO | TODO | TODO | TODO | TODO |
 | TODO | TODO | TODO | TODO | TODO |
+-->

+### Overview

+Create HPC Cache
+Add a storage target to HPC Cache over Express Route Create HPC clients to mount HPC Cache and request data HPC Cache reads the data from the storage target and stores it Client requests for the same data are served from HPC Cache

+### Creating the cache

+Creating an HPC Cache
+Adding a Storage Target
+Building the Namespace

+### Connecting to On-prem NAS

+Express Route highly recommended for best throughput HPC Cache requires root access to NAS exports
+Root squash must be disabled on NAS
+Usage Model
+Namespace

+### Connect clients

+Point hundreds of clients to HPC Cache
+Most efficient way is to leverage scripts and automation to create and configure HPC clients HPC clients mount HPC Cache virtual namespace path Clients must have network access to the HPC Cache’s virtual network and private subnet Use the mount command to mount the HPC Cache storage to a local folder

+### Configure HPC Cache

+NAS Storage Permissions (root access, no root squash) Network Access (dedicated subnet, DNS, ports)
+Client permissions (same vnet, not subnet; network access, NFS utilities, local path for mount) Mount Instructions
+Usage Model
+Namespace

 ## Outline the units